serge-sans-paille/pythran-stories/content/2017-06-30-engineering.rst

 When the memory comes from a third-part library, we have a bunch of ways to state what to do when the reference dies, but this was not part of the constructor API.
-And then comes this ``numpy.zeros`` implemetnation that makes a call to ``calloc`` but forgets to set the proper destructor.
+And then comes this ``numpy.zeros`` implementation that makes a call to ``calloc`` but forgets to set the proper destructor.
 Everything is now part of the constructor API, which prevents such stupid mistakes.
 And **Yes** I really feel ashamed of this one; *really*; **reaalyyyyyy**.